micronzone/YTDClip/README.md

 YTDClip is a tool that simplifies downloading YouTube videos by offering various format and quality options.
 This project is built using the yt-dlp library in Python.

-> I created YTDClip to eliminate the hassle of manually searching for and downloading regularly updated content one by one.
+> I created YTDClip to reduce the hassle of finding and downloading regularly updated content one by one.
+By adding items to your favorites list and specifying their numbers, YTDClip will skip already downloaded content and download only the newly updated content.

 ## Features